swetapati22/Gentopia-Mason/README.md

 # Gentopia-Mason

+**Gentopia-Mason is a framework designed for creating and managing LLM agents with different capabilities.** I am running this project and adding an additional functionality to it, specifically enhancing it with a **Currency Conversion Agent** that integrates real-time exchange rate retrieval using the Fixer.io API.

 **IMPORTANT NOTICE: This code repository was adapted from [Gentopia.AI](https://github.com/Gentopia-AI) to support Mason Activities.**

 Author: Ziyu Yao (ziyuyao@gmu.edu)
 Copyright and license should go to Gentopia.AI.